 What’s even better is that there’s a PvE story mode coming to Overwatch 2 later this year, so if you’re jumping into the multiplayer for the first time to prepare, our Overwatch 2 tier list explains which characters you should be using and why.

-Another game with a metal soundtrack where you slay demonic foes, Dusk is fast-paced, non-stop action, with an armoury ranging from swords and sickles to double-barreled shotguns and rocket launchers.
-It’s also one of the best performing games on this list, with frame rates as smooth as butter.
+Another game with a metal soundtrack where you slay demonic foes, Dusk is fast-paced, non-stop action, with an armory ranging from swords and sickles to double-barreled shotguns and rocket launchers.
+It’s also one of the best-performing games on this list, with frame rates as smooth as butter.

 5. Metro 2033 Redux